|

 • Reciprocal memberships and other membership options or discounts

 Another area where a little planning can save a lot of headaches is the car ride.
-Obviously, you want to make sure you have GPS, a map, or directions and if you bought tickets ahead of time you will want to check that you have them too before leaving the house.
-Trust me, it’s annoying when you get half way and realize you’ve forgotten something essential.
-I usually have my daughter pack a bag of books, drawing supplies, and take a clipboard with any school work that she can complete independently.
-Travel games are also great to take along.
-It keeps her busy and reduces the number of times I hear, “how much longer.”Packing some activities for the car also helps.
+Obviously, you want to make sure you have GPS, a map, or directions, and if you bought tickets ahead of time or have a museum pass, you’ll want to check that you have them too before leaving the house.

-Also cover what to do if you get separated.
+Also, explain what to do if you get separated.
 Show your child a staff uniform and remind them to tell someone from the museum if they get lost.
-If you have a smart phone this is a good time to snap a picture of your child in case you need it.
+Another quick safety precaution is to snap a picture of your child in case you get separated.

 Similar Posts